huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 Own everything.
 Take ownership of every result in your life.
 [Everything is your fault.](https://www.amazon.de/-/en/Jocko-Willink/dp/1250183863) Don’t make any excuses.
 Things that are not your fault can still be your responsibility.

 Pursue your goals aggressively and relentlessly.
 There is no compromise.
-[Don't just dream for winning.
+[Don’t just dream for winning.
 Train for it.](https://www.instagram.com/sirmofarah/p/CwSwPhiIZDY)

 If you want something—and you’ve done the work to earn it—[go ask for it.
-Closed mouths don't get fed.](https://www.youtube.com/watch?v=zkTf0LmDqKI) [In life, you don't get what you deserve, you get what you think you deserve.](https://jamesclear.com/3-2-1/february-13-2025) Ask for forgiveness, not permission.
+Closed mouths don’t get fed.](https://www.youtube.com/watch?v=zkTf0LmDqKI) [In life, you don’t get what you deserve, you get what you think you deserve.](https://jamesclear.com/3-2-1/february-13-2025) Ask for forgiveness, not permission.
 Just tap yourself on the shoulder and [do the work](https://www.goodreads.com/work/quotes/15554094-do-the-work)directly.
 If you live for people’s approval, you will die from their rejection.

 Make consistent daily tiny actions.
 Make everyday count.
 Never miss a day.
 Everyday you start at zero.
 The sun is new each day.
 Each morning you are born again.
 View each separate day as a separate life.